 The kick drum tower handles double pedals fairly well.
 However, you could replace it with Yamaha’s 10” electronic kick tower pad for more size and stability.

-The only downside to this kit is that the toms are rubber pads.
+One downside to this kit is that the toms are rubber pads.
 However, most Yamaha e-kits are like this and they’re still loved products.

 Ending off this list is Alesis’ pride and joy, the Strike Pro Special Edition.
 Being their top kit, the Strike offers a serious amount of value.
 It mixes acoustic shells with electronic pads and has bigger cymbal pads than any other electronic kit.